sammytesfai/Multi-Chain-Data-Verification-with-ZKP/asset-transfer-basic/chaincode-external/README.md

 **Note:** This section uses an example of self-signed certificate.
 You may use your organization hosted CA to issue the certificate and generate a key for production deployment.

-In the sample so far, you connected both peers in `test-network` to the single instance of chaincode server.
+In the sample so far, you connected both peers in `modified-test-net` to the single instance of chaincode server.
 However, if you would like to enable TLS between the peer nodes and the chaincode server, each peer node needs to have its own CA certificate.
 Enabling TLS is made possible at runtime in the chaincode.

 - As a first step generate a keypair that can be used.
 Run these commands from the `fabric-samples/asset-transfer-basic/chaincode-external` directory.